Falcion/Patternugit/.github/CONTRIBUTING.md

 - For individuals:\
   https://cla.developers.google.com/about/google-individual/
-- For corporations: print, sign, scan, and e-mail the provided form:\
+- For corporations: print, sign, scan, and email the provided form:\
   https://cla.developers.google.com/about/google-corporate/

-If you have multiple accounts or multiple e-mail addresses associated with a single account, you must sign the CLA using the primary email address of the “github.com” account used to author git commits and send pull requests.
+If you have multiple accounts or multiple email addresses associated with a single account, you must sign the CLA using the primary email address of the “github.com” account used to author GIT commits and send pull requests.

-The following documents can help you sort out issues with accounts and multiple e-mail addresses:
+The following documents can help you sort out issues with accounts and multiple email addresses:

 - https://help.github.com/articles/setting-your-commit-email-address-in-git/
 - https://help.github.com/articles/about-commit-email-addresses/